DataFire/Integrations/integrations/generated/azure_servicebus/README.md

     * items [SBTopic](#sbtopic)

 ### SBTopicProperties
-* SBTopicProperties `object`: The Tpoic Properties definition.
+* SBTopicProperties `object`: The Topic Properties definition.
   * accessedAt `string`: Last time the message was sent, or a request was received, for this topic.
   * autoDeleteOnIdle `string`: ISO 8601 timespan idle interval after which the topic is automatically deleted.
 The minimum duration is 5 minutes.
   * countDetails [MessageCountDetails](#messagecountdetails)